HOW ARE SAT SCORES CALCULATED?

 An Explanation of the SAT Scores

-When you receive your SAT scores, you will notice three scores: one for the Math part, one for the Evidence-Based Reading and Writing section, and one for the Essay section (if you took it).
-The range from which each score is recorded is from 200 to 800 points, and the final score is just the addition of the scores from the two individual sections.
+When you receive your SAT scores, you will notice two scores: one for the Reading and Writing Section and the other for the Math Section.
+The score range of each section is recorded from 200 to 800 points, and the final score is just the addition of the scores from the two individual sections.

-Your total score would be 1300 if, for instance, you received a score of 600 on the Evidence-Based Reading and Writing component and a score of 700 on the Mathematics section of the exam.
+Your SAT total score would be 1300 if, for instance, you received a score of 600 on the Reading and Writing section and a score of 700 on the Mathematics section of the exam.

 (Read More: Quick tips to improve the SAT score)